-One 2003 study found that when people were given a cast that could be removed, they did not wear it for the majority of the day.
-In fact, patients only took 28 percent of their entire day’s steps with the protective cast boot on.
+One 2003 study found that when people were given a cast that could be removed, they didn’t wear it for the majority of the day.
+In fact, study participants only took 28 percent of their entire day’s steps with the protective cast boot on.
 As a result, their recovery time was much longer than people who wore it constantly.

 - Diabetic boots may shorten recovery time.